waa/mtx-changer-python/README.md

 # ./mtx-changer-python.py /dev/chgr0 slots X Y Z JobId JobName
 44
 ```
-- The slots command does not care about the slot, drive device, nor drive index
+- The slots command does not care about the slot, drive device, nor drive index, but they must be present.

 List full slots:
 ```